CyrilJl/TimeFiller/docs/source/insights.rst

 ``subset_cols``
 ~~~~~~~~~~~~~~~
 Specifies the columns to impute.
 By default, all columns are imputed (within the ``na_frac_max`` limit).
+In the case you don't need to impute all columns, it is recommended to specify the columns to impute,
+as imputing all columns may be computationally expensive.

 .. code-block:: python